mgirlich/tibblify/tests/testthat/_snaps/tibblify.md

       <error/tibblify_error>
       Error in `tibblify()`:
       !
-Not all fields of `x` have the same size. x Field y has size 3.
+Not all fields of `x` have the same size. x Field x$y has size 3.
-      x Other fields have size 2.
+      x Field x$x has size 2.
     Code
       (expect_error(tib_cm(tib_int("x"), tib_row("y", tib_int("x")), x = 1:2, y = list(
         x = 1:3))))
     Output
       <error/tibblify_error>
       Error in `tibblify()`:
       !
-Not all fields of `x$y` have the same size. x Field x has size 3.
+Not all fields of `x` have the same size. x Field x$y$x has size 3.
-      x Other fields have size 2.
+      x Field x$x has size 2.
     Code
       (expect_error(tib_cm(tib_int("x"), tib_int_vec("y"), x = 1:2, y = list(1))))
     Output
       <error/tibblify_error>
       Error in `tibblify()`:
       !
-Not all fields of `x` have the same size. x Field y has size 1.
+Not all fields of `x` have the same size. x Field x$y has size 1.
-      x Other fields have size 2.
+      x Field x$x has size 2.